orvyl/Java-Field-Validator/README.md

 Quick Java Validator
 ====================

 An easy-to-use validation for fields/variables expecially for GET/POST requests.
-I based this to both Code Igniter and Laravel validations.
+I based this from both Code Igniter and Laravel validations.

 how to use:
 --------------